This page includes the supply list for all Form 2 guides. Live links are included.

 Hydrochloric Acid, 12 Molar, 30 ml (HST Item# UN1789, only if you also purchase the Mineral Test Kit)

-Geodes (HST several options, Amazon: National Geographic set, CBR Adventures)
+Geodes (HST several options, Amazon: National Geographic set)

 Safety glasses (HST Item# CE-GOGGLE1)